-The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, or use of firearms, cutting instruments, explosives, incendiary devices or other deadly weapons.
-This classification eNoorda-COMpasses weapons offenses that are regulatory in nature.
+The violation of laws or ordinances prohibiting the manufacture, sale, purchase, transportation, possession, concealment, oruse of firearms, cutting instruments, explosives, incendiary devices or other deadly weapons.
+This classification encompasses weapons offenses that are regulatory in nature.

-Included in this classification are: the manufacture, sale, or possession of deadly weapons; carrying deadly weapons-concealed or openly; using, manufacturing, etc. of silencers; furnishing deadly weapons to minors; aliens possessing deadly weapons; and attempts to commit any of these offenses.
+Included in this classification are the manufacture, sale, or possession of deadly weapons; carrying deadly weapons-concealed or openly; using, manufacturing, etc. of silencers; furnishing deadly weapons to minors; aliens possessing deadlyweapons; and attempts to commit any of these offenses.